kagjerde/Arduino-Macro-Ring/README.md

 - Select how many LED's that will be ON, from zero to all
 - Rotate the selected LED's around the circle

 By selecting between the different modes, it is possible to get different colours dimmed and the object at the centre lit from different angles.
+The mode selection is shown on a 7-segment display.

 ## Hardware